mikejturner/RunAgainPlease/README.md

 The token `@rap:length` will be replaced with the values of the variable `length`.
 If there is no instruction defining the variable with the name `length` in the `.rap` file then no substitution will take place i.e. the token will be simply ignored.
 This will probably break your calculation because the program performing the calculation will have no idea what `@rap:length` means.

-There is no restriction on where tokens can appear in the template.
-Also, tokens are replaced whenever they are encountered i.e. the same token can appear more than once and all occurences get replaced.
+There is no restriction on where tokens can appear in the template and if the same token appears more than once then all occurrences get substituted.

 ### Variables